UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Get array of nested tokens.
-If token has no children return empty array.
+Gets an array of nested tokens.
+If the token has no children returns an empty array.

 #### Brief example